 Best Day Ever!

 Students look at how they typically spend a free day and see what that same free day would look like when it is infused with philanthropy.
 Students plan a free day, substituting their usual routine with activities that give back.
-They look at the benefits and opportunity costs involved in sacrificing personal time for the common good of their community.
+They discuss the benefits and opportunity cost involved in sacrificing personal time for the common good of their community.

 The learner will:

 - complete a time budgeting sheet identifying activities for a typical non-school day.

-- explore opportunity costs of acting for the common good.
+- define opportunity cost of acting for the common good.